bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ### deploy_webapp_tool

-Deploy web applications to AWS, including database resources like DynamoDB tables.
+Deploy web applications to AWS, including Lambda as compute, DynamoDB as database, API GW, ACM certificate, and Route 53 DNS records.
 This tool uses the Lambda Web Adapter framework so that applications written in a standard web framework like Express or Next.js can be easily deployed to Lambda.
 You do not need to use any additional adapter framework when using this tool.

 **Parameters:**
 - `deployment_type` (required): Type of deployment (backend, frontend, fullstack)